AdaCore/training_labs_solar_system/README.md

 With Alire simply run

-`alr run`
+`make run`

 After a time downloading the libraries, and compiling the example, you should see a window appearing with a red ball bouncing of the corners.

 ## Solve the exercises

-On order to work on the labs you must first start gnat studio.
+On order to work on the labs you must first start GNAT Studio.

-`alr edit`
+`make edit`

 On the scenario tab on the left (if it's not there click the View menu > Scenario), chose the lab you want to work by setting the "Lab" scenario variable.
 Make sure that "Mode" is set